Skip to content

 1) The closest analogy to Oravia's vocabulary is compounds in English (like "housework", "houseplant"), because they share first syllable and are composed of meaningful units.
 The research on perception of compounds is supportive that people process the units as meaningful and it does not make it more confusable.

-2) It's entirely fine in most situations for people to drop the beginning of the words (that are shared) and use roots.
-In fact Oravia was built with this in mind, you can move the components around, you can change word clusters, you can create new words.
+2) Oravia was built with flexibility in mind, you can move the components around, you can change word clusters, you can create new words.
 First one learn the structure of the language, then they can play with it.
-I think this point is underappreciated because I think constructed languages should be expressive and fun, and there is so much you can do with Oravia (that you cannot do in any other language) to think and express yourself in ways you never knew possible, to use different styles, personalizations and creativity.
+I think this point is underappreciated because I think constructed languages should be expressive and fun, and there is so much you can do with Oravia to think and express yourself in ways you never knew possible, to use different styles, personalizations and creativity.

 3) In line with English compounds as above, words are not arbitrary sounds.
 The syllables have meanings, and once you associate the meanings, it's not as easy to confuse.